LEAH FIRED IT UP FROM REDLANDS TO POMONA … AND BEYOND

 It would ludicrous to list all of Leah’s achievements from the junior circuit to her Top Fuel days in which she held (as of Jan.
 17, 2018) the fastest speed at 332.75 over a thousand yards which brought a 3.64 elapsed time – both world records.

 Drag racing underwent a change a few years back when distances were shortened from 1,320 yards, a quarter-mile, to 1,000 yards.
 It was safer.
-It probably killed any further hopes of increasing speed milestones.
+It probably limited any further hopes of increasing speed milestones.

 Then there’s the Wally trophy.
-Named for Wally Parks, the sport’s founder who took street racing and put it on the track, a Wally goes to each week’s champion.
+Named for Wally Parks, the sport’s founder who took street racing and put it on the track.
+A Wally goes to each week’s champion.

 Ron’s got a few Wallys.

 Leah’s got a handful.
-More are likely to come.
-She’s got the team, sponsor and experience is gradually growing.
+More were likely to come.
+She’s had a team, sponsor and experience is gradually growing.
+At Pomona, it’s a home track for Leah, especially since she raced there as a kid from Redlands.

 Back in 2014, assigned to cover Winternationals for an area newspaper, my assignment was to land a connection on the locals – Funny Car’s “Fast” Jack Beckman of Norco, plus Top Fuel’s Shawn Langdon from Mira Loma.
 And Leah.